inakizamores/Fullscreenify/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(You can add a LICENSE file if you want to specify licensing terms)
+(You can add a LICENSE file if you want to specify licensing terms)LICENSE file if you want to specify licensing terms)